Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Additional results and proofs for Section : -monotone densities

-\begin{proof}[Proof of Theorem \ref{thm:k_monotone_logLRT_rate}] We shall only prove (i).
+The method of proof of Theorem \ref{thm:k_monotone_logLRT_rate} follows the empirical process theory as described in, for example, \cite{van2000empirical}. \begin{proof}[Proof of Theorem \ref{thm:k_monotone_logLRT_rate}] We shall only prove (i).
 The other cases can be proven similarly.
 Fix $k \in \mathbb{N}$.
 For simplicity, we write $\hat{f}_n$ instead of $\hat{f}_{n,k}$.
 From the proof of Lemma 4.1 and Lemma 4.2 in \cite{van2000empirical}, we have

 Let $m_{f}(t) := \log \frac{f(t) + f_0(t)}{2}$.
 Fix $M > 0$.
 Let $\delta_n := n^{-\frac{k}{2k+1}} | \log (a_n b_n)|^{\frac{1}{2(2k+1)}}$.
 Then, we have